takoikatakotako/en.swiswiswift.com/content/post/2020-02-12/index.md

 +++
-title =  "ReplayKitを使って画面を録音する"
-url = "2020-02-12"
-date = "2020-02-12"
+title =  "Using ReplayKit to record a screen" url = "2020-02-12" date = "2020-02-12"
-description = "ReplayKitを使って画面を録音する"
-tags = [
+description = "Using ReplayKit to record a screen" tags = [
     "Swift"
 ]